 Our mission statement printed on the first page of every employee handbook says it best:

-“McGeough Lamacchia Realty, Inc.’s ultimate goal is to obtain clients for life!
-This will be accomplished by providing unrivaled service to all of our clients whether they are buying or selling a home.
-Every employee in our company will always hold the client and all parties involved in a transaction in the highest regard and treat them with honesty, professionalism, respect, and integrity.
-These same qualities will carry over in the workplace among employees as we work to become the greatest real estate company.”
+“McGeough Lamacchia Realty, Inc. provides unrivaled service to all of our clients whether they are buying or selling a home.
+Every agent and employee in our company will always hold the client and all parties involved in a transaction in the highest regard and treat them with honesty, professionalism, respect, and integrity.”

 You would think telling the truth is something that everyone does, unfortunately, we all know that is not the case.
 In real estate, honesty starts at the first meeting with the client explaining what works in marketing and what price will get the home sold.
 Some agents are just scared to tell a seller the truth, especially around pricing, because they feel they will lose the listing.

 We feel the opposite.
-If an honest price is not acceptable than the seller is not ready to sell and not someone that we will be successful in helping.
-No industry is flawless, but with a challenging market and little to no start-up costs to get into the field, the real estate industry has attracted its fair share of “riff raff.”
-Unscrupulous behavior should never have been tolerated in this industry and that is the case more and more.
+If an honest price is not acceptable then the seller is not ready to sell.
+No industry is flawless, the real estate industry has attracted its fair share of “riff raff.”
+Unscrupulous behavior should never be tolerated in this industry.
 Being honest and ethical should be the cornerstones of every agent and can never be compromised.

 Please remember, you cannot have just one of these characteristics or even up to three or four, every single one of these must be possessed by the agent that is going to sell your home.
 Otherwise, the odds are against you and you most likely will not succeed in selling your home because you have hired the wrong agent!Free Online Evaluation